On this page:

 When you have TeamCity NuGet server enabled:

-- You can add TeamCity NuGet server to your repositories in Visual Studio to avoid having to type long URL's in each time you want to read from a specific package repository (add NuGet repository and specify public URL provided by TeamCity when enabling NuGet server).
+You can add TeamCity NuGet server to your repositories in Visual Studio to avoid having to type in long URLs each time you want to read from a specific package repository (add NuGet repository and specify the public URL provided by TeamCity when enabling NuGet server).